-Landslides can happen without warning — often triggered by heavy rain, earthquakes and, in some cases, human activity.
+Landslides can happen without warning.
+They are often triggered by heavy rain, earthquakes and, in some cases, human activity.
 Find out what to do before, during and after a landslide.

 Get your household ready.
 Work out what supplies you might need and make a plan together.

-Find out from your local Civil Defence Emergency Management Group if there have been landslides in your area before and where they might occur again
+Your local Civil Defence Emergency Management Group can tell you if there have been landslides in your area before.

 Know the warning signs so you can act quickly if you see them.
-Regularly inspect your property for:
+Regularly inspect your property, especially after long dry spells, earthquakes or heavy rainfall.
+Look for:

 Be alert when driving, especially where there are embankments along roadsides.
 Watch the road for collapsed pavements, mud and fallen rocks.

 Get out of the path of the landslide quickly.

 Evacuate if your home or the building you are in is in danger — take your grab bag and pets with you if you can do so quickly.

 Warn neighbours and help others if you can.